huntergps/handbook-docs/Fuse/03 - UI Components.md

 		<Image Url="{url}" />
 	</StackPanel>

 This code will show three images stacked on top of each other.
 The topmost image will be fetched as a file that's part of the project.
 At the top we've referenced a file by creating a `FileImageSource` that we bind to an image using `DataToResource`.
 This will lookup the resource from the key it gets form the JavaScript.
 We also get the URL for a picture on the web and bind it to the `Url`-property of an `Image`.
-If this looks complicated, don't fret: We'll look more at @(DataBinding) and @(JavaScript) shortly.
+If this looks complicated, don't fret: We'll look more at @(Data Binding) and @(JavaScript) shortly.

 > ### Image Color